Todd Kohlhepp's house

 Later murders

-In 2015, he hired a married couple called Johnny Joe Coxie and Meagan Leigh McCraw-Coxie to clean his rural property in Woodruff.
+In 2015, he hired a married couple named Johnny Joe Coxie and Meagan Leigh McCraw-Coxie to clean his rural property in Woodruff.

-The site in question is nine miles south of this residence.
+The site is nine miles south of this residence.

 Kohlhepp owned a 95-acre property on Wofford Road near Woodruff.